-Sunday morning worship at Northside Drive has a somewhat formal style and follows a tradition that observes the season for the Christian year.
-The traditions include observing the seasons of the Christian year---Advent, Christmas, Ephiphany, Lent, Easter, and Pentecost---and special days such as Reformation Sunday, All Saints Day and the Festival of Thanksgiving.
+Sunday morning worship at Northside Drive has a somewhat formal style and observes the traditions of the Christian liturgical year.
+The traditions include Advent, Christmas, Epiphany, Lent, Easter, and Pentecost---and special days such as Reformation Sunday, All Saints Day and the Festival of Thanksgiving.

 Many feel that worship begins at Northside Drive as people gather in the Narthex before entering the sanctuary.
 Here each person is offered a friendly greeting.
 The quick conversations, the hugs, and the laughter is a reminder that worship is a community experience.